Existence in Multidimensional Screening with General Nonlinear Preferences: Model

-{For monopolist profit, we assume a uniform lower bound, to exclude scenarios in which some agents choose certain products that make monopolist profit negative infinity.
-For modeling purposes, some literature assumes $\pi(x, y_{\emptyset}, z_{\emptyset}) \ge 0$ for all $x\in X$ to ensure that the outside option is harmless to the monopolist.
-Here, it is not necessary to adopt such assumption for the sake of generality. }
+For the monopolist profit, some literature assumes $\pi(x, y_{\emptyset}, z_{\emptyset}) \ge 0$ for all $x\in X$ to ensure that the outside option is harmless to the monopolist.
+Here, it is not necessary to adopt such an assumption for the sake of generality.

-Then the monopolist's problem can be described as follows:
+The monopolist's problem can be described as follows:

+We assume that $p$ is lower semicontinuous, without which the maximum in \eqref{eqn_optimal_product} may not be attained.
+We also rewrite the monopolist's problem in Proposition \ref{equiv_form}, which is an equivalent form of \eqref{origin_problem}.

+The purpose of the following subsections is to fix terminology and prepare the preliminaries for the main results in the next section.
+The proofs can be found in Section \ref{section:proofs}.